Have you ever felt like a fraud?

 I thought I was avoiding failure by taking a break until I could just learn a few more things.
 I didn’t want to look like a fool so publicly, right?
 But by telling myself I’d have more to offer when I did x, y, or z, I was giving into the imposter syndrome.
 I was buying into the lie that how I currently am isn’t good enough.

 To be clear, I do have a lot of experience.
-I’ve had a successful 10-year career in corporate America working for big name companies (and negotiating along the way).
-I learned a lot from my negotiation coursework during my MBA from a really good school.
-And now as a self-employed individual, I’ve had to speak up and ask for more, more than I ever thought was possible.
+I’ve had a successful 10-year career in corporate America working for big-name companies.
+I learned a lot from my finance and negotiation coursework during my MBA from a really good school.
+And now as a self-employed individual, I’ve had to get control of my money and speak up and ask for more.

 But none of that matters when dealing with feeling like an imposter or fraud.
 Those feelings aren’t rational so all of the rational arguments about why you shouldn’t feel that way really don’t accomplish much (Trust me, my husband tried all the rational arguments he could think of and I just wasn’t budging).